 Yes, blue-green algae can be deadly to plants.

-Blue-green algae spreads, and quickly.
-And as it does, it will cover your plants in slimy film.
-This film is thick enough to block out light.
+Blue-green algae spreads quickly.
+And as it does, it will cover your plants in a slimy film that is thick enough to block out light.

 Blue-green algae is ugly.
 And if you don’t treat it, it will soon take over your aquarium.

-Unfortunately, because blue-green algae isn’t actually an algae, traditional algae killers like Seachem Excel don’t do much in terms of killing it.
+Unfortunately, because blue-green algae isn’t actually an algae, traditional algae killers like Seachem Excel won’t do much in terms of killing it.

 Blacking out your aquarium will have mixed results.
-And feeding your fish less is going to have no effect on it.
+And, feeding your fish less will have no impact.

-Today I am going to take you through all the different ways you can get rid of blue-green algae.
+Today, I am going to take you through the different ways you can get rid of blue-green algae.
 And best of all, these methods actually work.

 Let’s start with my personal favorite…

-To say that this is a low effort way of getting rid of blue-green algae is an understatement.
-Simply perform a water change, add a dose and wait for the slime stain remover to work it’s magic.
+To say that this is a low-effort way of getting rid of blue-green algae is an understatement.
+Simply perform a water change, add a dose and wait for the slime stain remover to work.

-At first this product is disappointing, you add it and it looks like nothing is happening.
-But around a week later, the blue-green algae will begin to melt away – like magic!
+At first, this product is disappointing.
+You add it, and it looks like nothing is happening.
+But about a week later, the blue-green algae will begin to melt away – like magic!

-You will know when your blue-green algae is starting to die off – it dries out and turns a dark almost black color.
+You will know when your blue-green algae is starting to die off because it dries out and turns a dark, almost black color.

-Like with any chemical you add to your aquarium, make sure that you follow the instructions to the letter and monitor your water parameters during treatment.
+Like with any chemical you add to your aquarium, make sure that you follow the instructions exactly and monitor your water parameters during treatment.

 2. Hydrogen Peroxide (H202)

-If you are not careful, you can kill off all the good bacteria in your biological filter or harm your fish and plants.
+If you are not careful, you can kill off all the good bacteria in your biological filter and harm your fish and plants.